SK-Edwards/Weather-Dashboard/README.md

 # Description

-This was an assignment from my coding bootcamp,
+This was an assignment from my coding bootcamp, design a weather dashboard using a 3rd party API

 The requirements: